taiwangoldcard/website/content/application-faq/after-submitting-application.md

 <!--- (c) Tom Fifield, licensed under a
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. -->

+> ⓘ _Note: you will receive an email at this point telling you to pay.
+If you didn't get it, check your email address was correct._

+You must then go through the payment steps in order for your application to be considered.

+> ⓘ _Note: you will receive an email at this point telling you to get your receipt.
+Follow the steps to download it, and print it out - you will need it to collect your card._

 ## What happens after you submit your application?
 1. Your qualifications will be assessed.
     1. First, the Ministry of Labor will attempt to sign off on the work permit.
 If it can do this itself (eg you apply based on the salary criteria and provide the right documents), your application will be swift (one case took just two days).